 - The NYC real estate market is notoriously cyclical.
 As of late 2023, we've seen continued market activity in neighborhoods like Williamsburg, Astoria, and the Upper West Side.
 Market conditions vary; verify current data with your broker.
 Here are some key insights:

-- Average Time on Market: Homes in desirable neighborhoods are averaging 30 to 45 days on the market, while others may take longer.
+- Average Time on Market: Homes in popular neighborhoods are averaging 30 to 45 days on the market, while others may take longer.

 - Pricing Strategies: Homes priced competitively have a higher chance of selling quickly.
 Properties that are overpriced tend to languish.